-In addition to being a specialist advocate Mark is very experienced in the conduct of large-scale hybrid inquiries and investigations.
-He is well used to both adversarial and inquisitorial systems and his background as a jury advocate has refined his skills in client and witness handling, as well as in making complex legal submissions.
+In addition to being a specialist advocate, Mark is very experienced in the conduct of large-scale hybrid inquiries and investigations.
+He is well used to both adversarial and inquisitorial systems and his background of over twenty years as a jury advocate has refined his skills in client and witness handling, as well as in making complex legal submissions.

-He has just returned from Bangkok and Singapore where he was working with Asia’s largest insurers and their reinsurers, examining the multi-billion dollar flood claims arising out of the 2011 flooding in Thailand.
+Between 2012 and 2013 he spent a number of months living in Bangkok and Singapore, where he was working with one of Asia’s largest insurers, their reinsurers and loss adjusters, examining the multi-billion dollar flood claims arising out of the 2011 flooding in Thailand.

 From 2005 to 2010 the Treasury Solicitor instructed him as First Junior Counsel to the Rosemary Nelson Inquiry.
 The Inquiry was set up by the British government to inquire into allegations of state collusion in the murder of the prominent solicitor Rosemary Nelson in Northern Ireland in 1999, and whether the subsequent investigation of her murder was conducted with due diligence.